-There is a great deal of strength gained from knowing someone who has worked where you are walking and now has a life of their own choosing
+There is a great deal of strength gained from knowing someone who has walked where you are walking and now has a life of their own choosing

 He oranga ngākau te mōhio ki tētahi kē i te ara e takahi nei koe, otirā, ko tona nāanei, ko tāna i pai ai